sigasi/sigasi_insights/content/manual/editions.md

 ## Sigasi Studio XL

 Sigasi Studio XL is Sigasi's flagship product.
-A license for Sigasi Studio XL unlocks all features that come with Sigasi Creator.
+A license for Sigasi Studio XL unlocks all features that come with Sigasi Creator plus many additional features.

-Throughout the documentation, features that are only available in this version are marked as "{{< xl_only >}}".
+Throughout the documentation, features that are only available in this version are marked as {{< xl_only >}}.

+All {{< xl >}} features are also available in {{< xprt >}}.

 ## Sigasi Studio XPRT

 *Sigasi Studio XPRT* is the most complete version of Sigasi Studio.
 It unlocks all features of {{< creator >}} and {{< xl >}}, plus the graphical views, documentation generation, ...

-Throughout the documentation, features that are only available in this version are marked as "{{< xprt_only >}}".
+Throughout the documentation, features that are only available in this version are marked as {{< xprt_only >}}.

 # Legacy Editions